 - We cannot consider materials that are being considered for publication elsewhere or have been published previously, in any language or in any form, including electronic.

 - Slavic Review is the journal of the Association for Slavic, East European, and Eurasian Studies.
-Membership in ASEEES is required for publication for authors residing in the United States.
+Membership in ASEEES is required for publication for article authors.

 - Ordinarily, we are able to report back to authors about their submissions within four months.